taoensso/sente/README.md

 > Note that user-ids are used **only** for server>user push. client>server requests don't take a user-id.

+As of Sente v0.13.0+ it's also possible to send events to clients _without_ a user-id (they simply have a `nil` user-id, and you can send to that as you would any other id).

+#### How do I integrate Sente with my usual login/auth procedure?

+This is trivially easy as of Sente v0.13.0+.
+Please see the [reference example project][] which now includes a basic login form.

 #### Will Sente work with [React][]/[Reagent][]/[Om][]/etc.?

 Sure!
 I use it with Reagent myself.
 Sente's just a client<->server comms mechanism.